Chernobyl Nuclear Power Plant sarcophagus: Construction

 More than 400000 m3 of concrete and 7,300 tonnes of metal framework were used during the erection of the sarcophagus.
 The building ultimately enclosed 740000 m3 of heavily contaminated debris inside, together with contaminated soil.

 On 2 October 1986 a Mil Mi-8 Helicopter crashed while engaged in cleanup operations.

 On 11 October 1986, the Soviet Governmental Commission accepted a report entitled: "Conclusion on Reliability and Durability of a Covering Constructions and Radiation Safety of Chernobyl NPP Unit 4 Reactor Compartment".

 The sarcophagus has over 60 bore holes to allow observation of the interior of the core.
 In many places the structure was designed to have ventilation shafts to allow some convection inside.
-Filtration systems have been put in place so that no radioactive material will escape through these holes.
+Filtration systems prevent radioactive material escaping through these holes.